 - Consistency: Even on the days you feel like you don’t have much time to meditate, simply do a quick 5 minute breathing technique.
 The key is to keep a daily consistent so you don’t lose momentum.

 - Choosing The Right Space: Somewhere quiet is nice.
-Use headphones or a meditation app if the gym is crowded or noisy.
-Sometimes you can meditate outside to mix things up to avoid boredom.
+Use headphones or a meditation app, preferably away from noise and outside distractions.

 Mindset Switch Ups

-I’ve noticed that the more comfortable I get with meditation, the more patient and positive I become about my training goals.
-It becomes less about chasing fast results and more about enjoying progress and appreciating what my body can do each day.
-The mental strength I build through meditation carries over to other parts of life, making me better at handling everyday stresses.
+The more comfortable you get with meditation, the more patient and positive you become.
+It becomes less about chasing fast results and more about enjoying progress and appreciating what your body can do each day.
+The mental strength you build through meditation carries over to other parts of life, making you better at handling everyday stresses.

 Real World Examples: Meditation In Sports And Training